skosachiov/wanna-debian/README.md

 # wanna-debian

-## pre-dose workflow
+## pre-dose

-### intro

-Pre-dose is a specialized workflow designed to analyze and backport Debian packages from newer releases, such as sid, to older stable releases like trixie or bookworm.
-By automating dependency resolution and compatibility assessment, it efficiently identifies which packages can be cleanly backported and which cannot due to unsatisfied dependencies.
+Pre-dose is a small set of Python and Bash scripts designed for analyzing and backporting Debian packages from newer releases (e.g., Sid) to older stable versions (e.g., Trixie or Bookworm).

-The workflow begins with binary dependency resolution, analyzing which packages can be migrated without conflicts.
-This initial assessment is then processed by dose-debcheck, which systematically verifies package installability against the target release’s repository.
-The output is fed into dose-builddebcheck, the core iterative engine that refines dependency resolution by cycling through source package metadata.

-During each iteration, unsatisfied dependencies are implanted into the metadata, and the verification process repeats.
-Since the package databases may already contain unresolvable dependencies such as missing or incompatible libraries these are preemptively filtered out before processing.
-This step minimizes redundant checks and accelerates convergence toward a viable solution.
+Pre-dose iteratively attempts to solve some limitations of Debian's standard metadata analyzers—dose-distcheck and dose-builddebcheck—specifically:
+* Termination of dose scanning after the first unresolved dependency
+* Lack of topological sorting in dependency output
+* No built-in mechanism for easy metadata backporting

+Given the following inputs:
+* A list of packages to backport
+* Metadata from the newer repository
+* Metadata from the target old repository (can be empty) pre-dose automatically generates the following artifacts without manual intervention:
+* An expanded list of source packages (with resolved dependencies) for backporting
+* An expanded list of binary packages for backporting
+* Updated and consistent build metadata for the target repository
+* Updated and consistent binary package metadata for the target repository

+Determining the full list may require up to 100 iterations, with each dose check taking up to 2 minutes.

+### important notes

+The build metadata of the target repository may have unresolved dependencies before backport emulation via metadata substitution.
+To identify these, it is necessary to first compute broken dependencies without any backport list (using an empty backport set).
+This allows comparing two sets:
+* Packages to backport
+* Packages needed to repair the target repository

+If the user provides a list of source packages (e.g., from a Debian software section like packages.debian.org/trixie/), they must first be converted to binary packages before processing.

+### workflow of backport.sh

+The backport.sh script assumes that the input consists of binary package names.

+The provided binary packages must replace their counterparts in the target repository.
+This means that the existing versions of these packages must first be removed.
+Their "siblings" (all binary packages built from the same source in the target repository) must also be removed.

+Next, the new packages (both source and binary) are extracted from the source repository and implanted into the respective metadata of the target repository.

+The process then enters a verification phase using dose-debcheck and dose-builddebcheck, which assess whether the packages can be installed and built in the target repository.
+A new list of binary packages is accumulated to satisfy dependencies.

+If the list is non-empty, the cycle repeats.
+If an iteration returns an empty list, the process stops.

+### conclusion

-By combining dose-debcheck and dose-builddebcheck, Pre-doce ensures an efficient and reliable backporting process.
-It reduces manual effort, precisely pinpoints problematic dependencies, and automates the end-to-end workflow, making it an indispensable tool for Debian maintainers and developers.
+By combining dose-debcheck and dose-builddebcheck, Pre-dose provides an efficient and reliable backporting process.
+It reduces manual effort, accurately identifies problematic dependencies, and automates the entire workflow, making it an indispensable tool for Debian developers and maintainers.

-In the context of package backporting, Pre-doce employs topological sorting to determine the optimal build order for source packages, ensuring that dependencies are available at each step of the compilation process.
-Since Debian packages often depend on one another in complex ways, a correct build sequence is essential to avoid failures due to missing build-dependencies.
+## pre-dose examples

 ### apt